Full body scanner

 A full-body scanner is a device that detects objects on or inside a person's body for security screening purposes, without physically removing clothes or making physical contact.
-Unlike metal detectors, full-body scanners can detect non-metal objects, which became an increasing concern after various airliner bombing attempts in the 2000s and some scanners can also detect swallowed items or hidden in body cavities of a person.
+Unlike metal detectors, full-body scanners can detect non-metal objects, which became an increasing concern after various airliner bombing attempts in the 2000s.
+Some scanners can also detect swallowed items or items hidden in the body cavities of a person.
 Starting in 2007, full-body scanners started supplementing metal detectors at airports and train stations in many countries.

 Three distinct technologies have been used in practice: